binarymax/nyt-game-cheats/README.md

 awesome
 ```

-Also works with other non-alpha characters like `.`, `?`, `-`, `,`, etc. for blanks:
+Template blanks also work with other non-alpha characters like `.`, `?`, `-`, `,`, etc.:

 `./crossword.js awe..me`

 The dictionary is quite extensive, but doesn't contain everything.
 Pop culture names like songs and movies might not be found.
+It also doesn't help find multiple words such as `outtolunch`, unless they are in the dictionary.
+It also doesn't identify rebus.

 Another example: